On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process

 for $\gseqi_0 \in (0,1)$, $\psi \ge 1$ and we use a modification of Algorithm 6.13 in \cite{ConTan04} to simulate pure jump It\=o semimartingales under ${\bf H}_0$, i.e. for $\psi=1$.
-Under the alternative of an abrupt change, i.e. for $\psi >1$, we merge two paths of independent semimartingales together. \item A gradual change in the jump characteristic is realized by choosing
+Under the alternative of an abrupt change, i.e. for $\psi >1$, we merge two paths of independent semimartingales together.